CCBDA-UPC/Assignments-2025/Lab05.md

 Although this is a great start in containerizing the application, you’ll need to make a number of improvements to get it ready for production.

-- The CMD manage.py is only meant for development purposes and should be changed for a [WSGI](https://wsgi.readthedocs.io/en/latest/what.html) server.
+- The CMD `manage.py` is only meant for development purposes and should be changed for a [WSGI](https://wsgi.readthedocs.io/en/latest/what.html) server.
-- Reduce the size of the image by using a smaller image.
+- Reduce the size of the image by using a smaller linux image.
 - Optimize the image by using a multistage build process.

 Let’s get started with these improvements.